-We landed in Budapest early on Sunday afternoon and settled into Garden House, a small, affordable hotel near the city center that featured touches of Hungarian folk art throughout our room.
-We acquainted ourselves with the metro and shopped and explored a bit.
+Once we landed in Budapest early on Sunday afternoon, we settled into Garden House which is a small, affordable hotel near the city center that features touches of Hungarian folk art throughout thier rooms.
+Additionally, we acquainted ourselves with the metro and shopped and explored a bit.

-Dietrich Bronner, Bronner’s product development manager, had recommended we visit Szimpla Kert, a ruin pub on Kazinczy Street in Budapest’s Jewish Quarter.
-Ruin pubs make their homes in the ruins of abandoned buildings or lots.
-Designed for nightlife, Szimpla Kert offers food, drinks, live music, movies, jam sessions and a Sunday-morning farmers market in an eclectic indoor/outdoor setting.
+Since Dietrich Bronner, Bronner’s product development manager recommends a visit to Szimpla Kert, a ruin pub on Kazinczy Street in Budapest’s Jewish Quarter, we headed there.
+Consequently, ruin pubs make their homes in the ruins of abandoned buildings or lots.
+Especially designed for nightlife, Szimpla Kert offers food, drinks, live music, movies, jam sessions and a Sunday-morning farmers market in an eclectic indoor/outdoor setting.
 We were looking for a late lunch and Szimpla Kert’s second-floor restaurant didn’t open until 5 p.m. so we decided to pick up shawarma at a nearby fast-food restaurant.

 As dusk began to settle, we entered the square at St. Stephen’s Basilica, named in honor of Stephen, the first King of Hungary (c.
 975–1038).

 Speaking of Christmas, most of Bronner’s exclusive ornaments, including our Hungarian Christmas customs ornament, are made at a glass ornament factory in Hungary from our designs.
 In fact, Bronner’s identifies these incredible keepsakes with a tag reading “Made in Hungary” to identify our hundreds of ornaments manufactured in this Central-European country.
 As can be seen, this Hungarian made Joy To The World The Lord Has Come nativity ornament made a special reminder of the Hungarian cathedral views we were able to take in!

 We viewed this memorial at night when lighted candles and flowers spoke of the suffering and loss remembered over 70 years later.